EbsHirani/YogaYata/README.md

 <li>Real Time AI Pose detector that not only detects single poses but also tracks the whole routine along with the set timers.
 <li>AR demonstrator that visualizes difficult poses to help the user.
 <li>Hands free user experience.
-<li>Cross-platform application with high performance due to flutter.
+<li>Cross-platform application with high performance as we use flutter.
 </ul>

 # Demo